 E. The external reviewer must also submit a written summary of their assessment of both the thesis manuscript and the doctoral student’s performance at the seminar.
 This summary must contain a recommendation for appropriate measures to be taken prior to the intended public defence, and is to be submitted to the main supervisor and to the doctoral student.

-F. Comments and decisions made are to be documented by the external reviewer in accordance with the specified minutes (form 5:14).
+F. Comments and decisions made are to be documented by the external reviewer in accordance with the specified protocol (form 5:14).
 If this is assessed to involve significant shortcomings, a new report must be produced and a new final seminar must be held.

 After completion of the seminar